tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    based on its ``is_little_endian`` value.

-   The resulting object is passed to :meth:`BitstreamReader.read_huffman_code` to read the next value from a stream.
+   The resulting object is passed to :meth:`BitstreamReader.read_huffman_code` to read the next value from a stream, and to :meth:`BitstreamWriter.write_huffman_code` to write a given value to the stream.

    May raise :exc:`ValueError` if the tree is incorrectly specified.